YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 ‘I do hope he agrees to help us, Barado,’ said Samara, anxiously.

-Eventually the people went away and the boy swam up to them.
+Eventually the people went away.
+Samara and Barado came down to one of the raised platforms, and the boy swam up to them.

-‘I have something of yours, Dear Sister,’ he said, and handed over the green necklace to Samara.
-(In Wetlands it was usual for people to address each other as ‘dear sister,’ or ‘dear brother,’ and the princess was very pleased to be addressed like this.)
-The boy appeared to be a couple of years younger than the princess, and she couldn’t help thinking how nice it would have been to have had a younger brother like him.
+‘I have something of yours, Dear Sister.’
+He clambered up and handed over the green necklace to Samara.
+(In Wetlands it was usual for people to address each other as ‘dear sister,’ or ‘dear brother.’)
+The boy appeared to be a couple of years younger than the princess, and she couldn’t help thinking how great it would have been to have had a younger brother like him.

 Samara thanked him profusely, telling him how the necklace held special significance for her as her father had given it to her.